redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

 ### Finishing the setup

-Assuming everything has been successful up to this point, now you just have a bit of configuration in the Foreman UI to configure the nodes you have registered with the desired host groups (Controller and Compute for now).
+Assuming everything has been successful up to this point, now you just have a bit of configuration in the Foreman UI to configure the nodes you have registered with the desired host groups.

 First, log in to your Foreman instance (https://{foreman_fqdn}).
-The default login and password are admin/changeme; we recommend changingthis if you plan on keeping this host around.
+The default login and password are admin/changeme; we recommend changing this if you plan on keeping this host around.

 Next, you’ll need to assign the correct puppet classes to each of your hosts.
 Click the 'Hosts' link and select your host from the list.
 Select 'Change Group' in the dropdown menu above the host list, select the appropriate Host Group, and Click 'submit'.
 When applying host groups, you can override any values (such as service passwords) in the Foreman UI.
 This can either be done on a per-host basis (by clicking the host link, and then clicking the 'edit host' button'), or at the Host Group level, which will affect all hosts assigned to that hostgroup.
 To have the change pick up immediately, run puppet on the host (client1 and client2 in our examples) in question (or just wait for the next puppet run, which defaults to every 30 minutes):